Big Pigeon in Southwest Iowa

 • entered service 26 Dec 1939 from rural Glenwood, Mills Co.; next of kin father, Mr. Marion Dean Jackson, Glenwood, IA; body not recovered; memorialized Courts of the Missing, Manila American Cem., Luzon, Philippines; cenotaph Glenwood Cem., Mills Co.

-• Battleship USS Arizona (BB-39); during the 7 Dec 1941 Japanese attack on Pearl Harbor, Oahu Is., Hawaii Territory, the Arizona was hit by several aerial bombs; exploded and sank; 1,177 died; KIA 7 Dec 1941.
+• battleship USS Arizona (BB-39); during the 7 Dec 1941 Japanese attack on Pearl Harbor, Oahu Is., Hawaii Territory, the Arizona was hit by several aerial bombs; exploded and sank; 1,177 died; KIA 7 Dec 1941.

 † Janss, Alfred Henry, SN T-131-842, US Army Air Force, Cass Co.